vchavali/svadhyayam.github.io/jayanta_dharma_jnyaanam.md

-temporally situated" and "our only resort to learn about it is scriptural statements like 'you ought to perform ritual', etc." and "how could we possibly investigate it through any other evidential process"--this is all just a bunch of technicalities.
+temporally situated" and "our only resort to learn about it is scriptural statements like 'you ought to perform ritual', etc." and "how could we possibly investigate it through any other evidential process"—this is all just a bunch of technicalities.
 Why should we even care whether it is or isn't situated in time?

 Consider how we know that actions like movement have the capacity to,